We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 Flight Instructor

-- Education: At least a high school diploma, but most have a bachelor’s degree and a strong background in aviation.
+- Education: Most have at least a high school diploma, but most have a bachelor’s degree and a strong background in aviation.

 - Certifications: Certified Flight Instructor (CFI) license from the FAA.

-- Additional Requirements: A considerable amount of flight hours and in-depth knowledge of FAA regulations.
+- Additional Requirements: Many flight hours and in-depth knowledge of FAA regulations.

 Airline Customer Service Agent